sonic-howl/sonic-howl.github.io-old/organization.md

 > Information Management.
 The pinaccle of thankless work.
 The work necessary to build a solid foundation for a program.
 >The kind of foundation which provides the stability needed to cash in on all opportunities given.
 >Success is *not* about being in the right place at the right time.
->Success is about *taking the shot* when you find yourself at the right place at the right time.
+>Success is about being in the right place at the right time, and making the shot- acing the test- crossing the finish line.
->It's what separates the greats from the wannabees.
+>This is what will decide your fate.
+Not the just the opportunites you are provided, but your resolve to control your destiny.
+> -_Kelsey Comstock_

 ---